aren-01/Customer-Management-Cloud-Application/README.md

 \"[db_health.sql](https://github.com/aren-01/Customer-Management-Cloud-Application/blob/main/db/db_health.sql)"
 is in the database folder.
-A JS admin panel application, deployed and containerized with Docker on the local machine, retrieves data from the database and edits it.
+A JS admin panel application, deployed and containerized with Docker on the local machine, retrieves data from the database and updates it.
 As per the requirements of this scenario, for availability and low latency, there are two regions, and these regions are connected to the on-premises servers by a Site-to-Site VPN.
 In this way, the company can track its customer information in the AWS Cloud.